New beginnings with Habitat for Humanity

 A long-term partnership

 Learn more about our recent firm-sponsored home builds.

 In 2021, Habitat invited Raymond James volunteers to participate in the outdoor, COVID-safe portions of our sponsored build benefiting Brenda Graham and her four children.
 “I imagine our lives and future will be so much better now that we have our own home, and I will be able to give something so sentimental to my children,” Brenda said.
 Despite the challenges presented by COVID-19, nearly 30 volunteers were able to serve more than 180 collective hours completing the outdoor aspects of the home.

 The Trauger family

-In 2020, Raymond James celebrated our 10th Habitat home sponsorship benefitting Priscilla Trauger and her two daughters.
-After completing more than 350 hours of sweat equity on their house and others, Priscilla and her daughters moved into a community with 15 other Habitat for Humanity homeowners.
+In 2020, Raymond James celebrated our 10th Habitat home sponsorship, which benefited Priscilla Trauger and her two daughters.
+After completing more than 350 hours of work on their home and others, Priscilla and her daughters moved into a community with 15 other Habitat for Humanity homeowners.
 “My daughters are my life.
 What I look forward to the most is spending time with them.
 We’ve learned so much from this new experience,” Priscilla said.

 The Mickelson family

-87 associates volunteered nearly 600 hours on the Mickelson family’s home in 2019.
-Katherine Mickelson and her daughter were living in a small one bedroom apartment when they were accepted into the homeownership program.
+In 2019, 87 associates volunteered nearly 600 total hours on the Mickelson family’s home.
+Katherine Mickelson and her daughter were living in a small one-bedroom apartment when they were accepted into the homeownership program.
 “I am most looking forward to watching Camila decorate her room and invite her friends over to play,” Katherine said.
-“I know that one day she will be the owner of our house and she won’t have to go through the difficulties I did to get here”.
+“I know that one day she will be the owner of our house and she won’t have to go through the difficulties I did to get here.”